b3rendsh/msx-ram-serial/fossil/readme.txt

 It starts the fossil driver and then the Erix terminal if there is a C:\ERIX folder with these programs.

-Version 2.1 includes a dummy driver and preset configurations.
-The interrupt driven receive buffer routines have been revised.
-Version 2.2 saves separate speed and protocol settings for each channel, Type "FDRIVER H" for help.
+Type "FDRIVER H" for help.